upupfyi/upupfyi.github.io/source/_posts/Hexo-Setup-for-Blogging.md

 Change the config in `next/_config.yml` (note, math settings are not set in `root/_config.yml` for next theme) and profit!
 Of course, the first equation should be the Kelly bet

 $$ f^{*}={\frac{bp-q}{b}}={\frac{p(b+1)-1}{b}} $$

+# Setup Travis-ci
+Setup travis is mostly trial & error as anything might happen along the way.
+A few things to note that took me a long time to debug:

+1. Travis-ci's default Ubuntu version is pretty old.
+Use `dist: xxx` in config to change that!
+If you see something like pandoc smart extension not found, pandoc might be too old with that Ubuntu distro.
+2. Travis-ci could access public git repos as submodules - but, only if it starts with `http(s)`.